leandrorius/Defender-Heels/README.md

 This tool can be used for identify folders that are in the exclusion list of Microsoft Defender.
-You don't need to be an admin. leverages Defender scan (MpCmdRun.exe) and its responses.
+You don't need to be an admin.
+It leverages Defender scan (MpCmdRun.exe) and its responses.